CHML: Programming

-Closure
+Closure and revocation

 On August 14, 2024, at 10:00 a.m., Corus abruptly laid off the entire station staff, leaving the station on automation for the next two hours.
 News breaks were left unaired as music beds played without any announcements.
 At noon, an unidentified male Corus executive interrupted the automated feed to issue a 25-second statement announcing the station's shutdown and thanking its advertisers and listeners.
 At that point, the station ceased programming and went to dead air for the next hour before the transmitter was shut down.
 Corus cited "years of financial loss" and "the shift of advertising revenues to unregulated foreign platforms" as primary reasons for closing CHML, which came as part of a broader cost-cutting effort at the company.

 Corus moved the Tiger-Cats broadcasts to sister station CJXY-FM, as well as airing on affiliates CJOY in Guelph and Rogers Media-owned CKGL in Kitchener.
 Longtime host Rick Zamperin continued "The 5th Quarter" as a live show on YouTube with his own funding through the remainder of the 2024 season, and was announced in May 2025 as the new co-anchor of Morning Live on the city's CHCH-DT. and as the returning play-by-play voice for the Tiger-Cats.
 McMaster Marauders football broadcasts moved to its own radio station, CFMU.
 Hamilton Mayor Andrea Horwath said of the closure, "CHML was Hamilton's DNA.
 It was the fabric of Hamilton."

 The CRTC formally revoked the station's licence on January 17, 2025.

+Use of 900 AM frequency after closure

+On June 27, 2025, Radio 1540 Limited, the owners of CHIN multicultural radio station in Toronto, submitted an application to change CHIN's AM frequency from 1540 kHz to 900 kHz.
+The CRTC approved an application on January 15, 2025 to change CHIN’s AM frequency from 1540 kHz to 900 kHz, also allowing CHIN to simulcast programming on its original 1540 kHz frequency for up to 12 months until 2027.